rule

 Text 17

-With these unkind words took S'armishthhâ after her reprimand angry the garments of the virtuous daughter of the spiritual teacher away and threw she her into a well.
+With these unkind words took S'armishthhâ after her reprimand angrily the garments of the virtuous daughter of the spiritual teacher away and threw she her into a well.
 (Vedabase)

 Text 18

-As she went home happened Yayâti, wandering around for a hunt, to arrive there and found he, thursting for water, her in the well.
+As she went home happened Yayâti, wandering around for a hunt, to arrive there and discovered he, thursting for water, her in the well.
 (Vedabase)

 Text 19

-Untying his upper garment reached the king down to the nude of her and put he his hand into hers in his kindness to pull her out.
+Untying his upper garment reached the king down to her being naked and put he his hand into hers in his kindness to pull her out.
 (Vedabase)

 Text 20-21